-Raw information vs actionable intelligence – the importance of human-led intelligence collection
+Raw information vs actionable intelligence – How intelligence analysts create actionable intelligence

-As we edge closer to the new year, an uncertain and ever-changing threat landscape means that the need to quickly react and respond to a situation is greater than ever – leading many companies to turn to heavily automated data feeds in an attempt to get a perceived speed advantage.
+An uncertain and ever-changing threat landscape means that the need to quickly react and respond to a situation is greater than ever – leading many businesses and security companies to turn to heavily automated data feeds in an attempt to get a perceived speed advantage.
 Emphasizing speed in your intelligence collection efforts should be a key priority – but without any context or built-in analysis to this information you could actually be costing yourself time.

-Getting the latest information on incidents as and when they happen is absolutely essential to the companies we work with, and to their clients, which is why we have integrated datamining capabilities to help feed our analysts with a constant stream of up-to-date data.
+Getting the latest information on incidents as and when they happen is absolutely essential to the companies we work with, and to their clients, which is why we have integrated datamining capabilities to help feed our intelligence analysts with a constant stream of up-to-date data.
 But without their expert analysis, that’s all that information is – raw data, with none of the tailored intelligence, verified information or actionable insights that allow our clients to act quickly on accurate intel.
 Instead, having to sift through a feed of contextless information, identifying your own insights and filtering out irrelevant info and fake news as you go can cost you and your team vital time and resources.
+This is why actionable intelligence is so important.